esl/MongooseIM/doc/modules/mod_auth_token.md

 ### Token revocation using command line tool

-Refresh tokens issued by the server serve as:
+Refresh tokens issued by the server can be used to:

-* to login a user - as an authentication valet,
+* log in a user - as an authentication valet,
-* to request issuing of *a new access token* - in principle - with refreshed expiry date.
+* request *a new access token* with refreshed expiry date.

 An administrator may *revoke* a refresh token: